Implement NIS2, strengthen your security, and ensure cybersecurity within your organization.

 Critical manufacturing sector.

-Why is it worth conducting a NIS2 Compliance Audit now?
+Why is it worth conducting a compliance assessment with the NIS2 Directive now?

-• Increasing cybersecurity levels and resilience to threats.
+- Increasing the level of cybersecurity and resilience to threats

-• Reducing the risk of data loss and service disruptions.
+- Reducing the risk of data loss and service interruptions

-• Preparing the organization for evolving threats and new regulatory requirements.
+- Preparing the organization for evolving threats and new regulatory standards

-Is every company required to undergo a NIS2 Audit?
+Does every company have to conduct a NIS2 audit?

-Not every company, but all entities classified as essential or important under the NIS2 Directive must meet its requirements and should conduct a compliance audit.
+Not every company, but all entities classified as essential or important under the NIS2 standard must meet its requirements and should carry out a compliance audit.

-The duration depends on the organization’s size, number of IT systems, and the scope of operations.
-Typically, audits last from several days to several weeks.
+The duration depends on the size of the organization, the number of IT systems, and the scope of operations.
+Typically, the audit lasts from a few days to several weeks.

-How often should a NIS2 Compliance Audit be performed?
+How often should a NIS2 compliance audit be conducted?

 What are the consequences of non-compliance with NIS2?

-Non-compliance may result in heavy financial penalties, loss of customer trust, and an increased risk of major cybersecurity incidents.
+Non-compliance can result in substantial financial penalties, loss of customer trust, and increased risk of serious cybersecurity incidents.

-NIS2 expands the range of entities covered by the regulations.
-In addition to operators of essential services, such as energy or transport providers, the directive also covers large enterprises in the digital sector and certain public institutions.
+NIS2 expands the range of entities subject to regulation.
+In addition to operators of essential services, such as energy and transport providers, the directive also covers large enterprises in the digital sector as well as certain public institutions.

-Organizations will have to implement more advanced protective measures, including risk management, data encryption, regular audits, and penetration testing.
+Organizations will be required to implement more advanced protective measures, including risk management, data encryption, as well as regular audits and penetration testing.

 3. Mandatory incident reporting:

-NIS2 introduces stricter requirements for reporting security incidents.
-Entities must notify relevant authorities within 24 hours of detecting an incident to facilitate faster response and impact mitigation.
+NIS2 introduces stricter standards for reporting security incidents.
+Entities must notify the relevant authorities within 24 hours of detecting an incident, enabling faster response and mitigation of attack consequences.

 4. Cooperation and information sharing:

-The directive emphasizes cooperation among member states and the sharing of threat information and best security practices.
+The directive places strong emphasis on cooperation among member states and the exchange of information on threats and best security practices.

-NIS2 foresees serious consequences for entities that fail to meet the new requirements.
+NIS2 provides for serious consequences for entities that fail to meet the new requirements.
 Penalties may include substantial fines and other administrative sanctions.

 6. Risk management and business continuity:

-Organizations will be required to develop risk management strategies and crisis action plans to ensure business continuity in the event of incidents.
+Organizations will be obligated to develop risk management strategies and crisis response plans to ensure business continuity in the event of incidents.